Mark Rhodes: Personal life

-Rhodes attended Darlaston Comprehensive High School in Darlaston.
+Rhodes attended Darlaston Comprehensive High School in Darlaston in the West Midlands.
 Rhodes splits his time between his house in St Margarets, London, and his family house in Wolverhampton, where he is regularly seen socialising in the village of Wombourne.

 He got engaged in March 2011 and married his girlfriend Harriet Wilson on 2 June 2012.
 They now have a daughter, Scarlett and a son, Teddy, born at the end of April 2016.

 Rhodes is a Wolverhampton Wanderers fan and played on the All Stars side at Matt Murray's testimonial match in 2011.
 He also played in Jody Craddock's testimonial match as part of a Wolves XI at Molineux in 2014.